hpccsystems-solutions-lab/HelpMissingKids25/README.md

 Send an email to us at hackathons@hpccsystems.com
 - Include your team name and the ECL Workunit names that contain your ECL work (Example: W20250327-133008)
-- No ECL workunits will be accepted after 10 A.M. on Sunday (March 30th)
+- No ECL workunits will be accepted after 10 A.M. on Saturday (March 29th)
 - Upload any documents (PDF,PowerPoint, MP4) directly to the Challenge Cluster Landing Zone, and then include the name in your email to us.
 - If the document is small (under 1MB) you can also attach it to your email instead of uploading to the Landing Zone.
 - We look forward to your submissions!
 Thank You!